-A short segment of median used at pedestrian crossings when a full MEDIAN is not feasible due to spatial constraints.
+Used at pedestrian crossings when a full MEDIAN is not feasible.

-A median refuge island confers most of the same benefits as full MEDIANS at pedestrian crossings.
-Full MEDIANS should be used rather than median refuge islands wherever possible.
+A median safety island confers most of the same benefits as full MEDIANS at pedestrian crossings.
+Full MEDIANS should be used rather than median safety islands wherever possible.

-Median refuge island: Vanderbilt Avenue, Brooklyn
+Median safety island: Vanderbilt Avenue, Brooklyn